Scheduled Courses for Leading SAFe 5.1

-Leading SAFe covers the five competencies required for a lean enterprise, and how delegates can support key events.
-The course also covers the lean-agile mindset, why companies need to adapt quickly, and how to lead a lean-agile transformation.
+The course covers organising around the flow of value, establishing agility with both technical and non-technical teams, and how delegates can support key events.
+The course also covers the lean-agile mindset, why companies need to adapt quickly, the importance of a customer-centric mindset, and how to lead a lean-agile transformation.

-- Understand the five core competencies of the lean enterprise.
+- Understand the seven core competencies of the lean enterprise.

 - Apply the lean-agile principles and values within their organisation.